 01 January 2021

-The census is a key resource for family history - find out what years the UK census was taken, which census records are free to search and what information is on each census with Family Tree's get-started guide.
+The census is a key resource for family history - find out what years the UK census was taken, which census records are free to search and what information is on each census with our get-started guide.

 Want to know where your UK ancestors came from and what their lives were like?
-Read Family Tree's guide to using the census to trace your family tree.
+Read our guide to using the census to trace your family tree.

 Census records are invaluable for tracing your UK ancestors through Victorian times and onwards.
 The census returns of 1841-1911 for England, Wales and Scotland are available online and can give you a unique insight into your ancestors’ lives every 10 years.